OpenBAS-Platform/docker/README.md

 # OpenEx Docker deployment

-OpenCTI can be deployed using the *docker-compose* command.
+OpenEx can be deployed using the *docker-compose* command.

 ## Pre-requisites

-To install OpenCTI using Docker, you will need the docker-compose command, you can install it using:
+To install OpenEx using Docker, you will need the docker-compose command, you can install it using:

 ```bash
 $ sudo apt-get install docker-compose